Abdullah-Sajjad026/Ranaex-bitex/src/data/audit-report.md

 Here are the social media links provided in the website:

 - Contact: (00974) 44421924
-- Email: cs@yanbitex.com
+- Email: cs@ranaex.com
-- Twitter: yanbitex
+- Twitter: ranaex
-- Instagram: yanbitex_official
+- Instagram: ranaex_official

 ### Analytics and Tracking